huphtur/huphtur.nl/src/now.md

   order: 3
   emoji: ⏰
 ---
-Moved to Antwerpen 🇧🇪 with the fam!
-Working some fun stuff with the Lockwood Avenue folks and enjoying life Euro style again.
+Living in Antwerpen 🇧🇪 with the fam.
+Working on some fun stuff with the [Lockwood Avenue](https://www.lockwood-avenue.com/) folks and enjoying life Euro style.